morlandi/django-encrypted-json-fields/README.md

 in an environment variable into a file that keyczar can read.

 ## JSONField support

+`django-encrypted-json-fields` adds a specific support for JSONFields, with the following features:

 - The encrypted data remains a valid JSON, so you can inherit from django.db.models.JSONField and all validations will still work
 - if the data contains dictionaries, the keys are preserved so that the overall structure remains intact